dfinity/examples/motoko/encrypted-notes-dapp/README.md

    ```sh
    sh ./pre_deploy.sh
    ```
 3. [Install DFX](https://sdk.dfinity.org/docs/quickstart/local-quickstart.html).
-Please keep in mind the dfx cli currently only runs on Linux and Apple based PCs.
+Please keep in mind the dfx cli currently only runs on Linux and macOS.
 4. Install npm packages from the project root:
    ```sh
    npm install
    ```
    _Note_: see [Troubleshooting](#troubleshooting) in case of problems
-5. In case DFX was already started before run the following:
+5. In case DFX was already started before, run the following:
    ```sh
    dfx stop
    rm -rf .dfx